How Long Is a Cross Country Race: Important Factors and Tips to Remember

 What to Wear for Cross Country Races

-Cross country racing does not require specialized gear or equipment except for the runner’s footwear.
+Cross-country racing does not require specialized gear or equipment except for the runner’s footwear.

 Tops and Bottoms